VirtoCommerce/vc-samples/EnrichmentFormSample/Readme.md

 * StreetAddress - long text
 * Zip - short text
 ## Work with
-To edit/view module containts just open folder in Visual Studio
+To edit/view module content just open folder in Visual Studio

 You can easily create nuget package with ***nuget pack***